-A long standing conjecture of Richter and Thomassen states that the total number of intersection points between any n simple closed Jordan curves in the plane which are in general position and any pair of them intersect, is at least $(1 - o(1))n^2$.
+A long-standing conjecture of Richter and Thomassen states that the total number of intersection points between any n simple closed Jordan curves in the plane, so that any pair of them intersect and no three curves pass through the same point, is at least $(1 - o(1))n^2$ .

-We confirm the above conjecture in several important cases, including the case (1) when all curves are convex, and (2) when the family of curves can be partitioned into two equal classes such that each curve from the first class is tangent to every curve from the second class.
-(Two curves are said to be tangent if they have precisely one point in common at which they do not properly cross.)
+We confirm the above conjecture in several important cases, including the case (1) when all curves are convex, and (2) when the family of curves can be partitioned into two equal classes such that each curve from the first class touches every curve from the second class.
+(Two closed or open curves are said to be touching if they have precisely one point in common and at this point the two curves do not properly cross.)

-An important ingredient of our proofs is the following statement: Let S be a family of the graphs of n continuous real functions defined on \mathbb{R} , no three of which pass through the same point.
-If there are nt pairs of tangent curves in S, then the number of crossing points is $\Omega(nt\sqrt{\log t}/\log\log t)$.
+An important ingredient of our proofs is the following statement: Let S be a family of n open curves in $\mathbb{R}^2$ , so that each curve is the graph of a continuous real function defined on $\mathbb{R}$ , and no three of them pass through the same point.
+If there are nt pairs of touching curves in S, then the number of crossing points is $\Omega(nt\sqrt{\log t/\log\log t})$ .